smaakage85/shapemaker/README.md

 ## :movie_camera: Demo

 The intention with `shapemaker` is to do as much work as possible in automated workflows.
-However, a `shapemaker` offers a lot of nifty shell commands put on display in the video below.
+However, a `shapemaker` offers a lot of nifty shell commands you can use on the fly.
+Some of these functions are put on display in the video below. *Click to watch*.

 [![Watch the video](https://img.youtube.com/vi/XzxKWkj6svc/maxresdefault.jpg)](https://youtu.be/XzxKWkj6svc)